SEZ Full Form-Special Economic Zone

 What Are Special Economic Zones (SEZs)?

-Special Economic Zones are geographically designated regions within a country that operate under different economic regulations than the rest of the nation.
-These areas are established to promote economic activity, boost exports, and attract investment by providing businesses with favorable conditions such as reduced taxes, simplified regulations, and improved infrastructure.
+Special Economic Zones (SEZs) are geographically designated regions operating under distinct economic regulations compared to the rest of the country.
+Established to promote economic activity, boost exports, and attract investment, SEZs provide businesses with reduced taxes, simplified regulations, and enhanced infrastructure.

 Objectives of SEZs

-Enhancing Export Potential – Facilitating the production and export of goods.
+- Enhancing Export Potential: Facilitating production and export of goods.

 Key Benefits of SEZs